Firstyear/purplecon_state_machines/README.md

 they are common around the world.

 To understand how microwaves have been made safe, we have to appreciate how they are built.
-If you feel like it, go and try and fill in the <lang>_microwave_diy example now before we go on, and see how you go with your usual approach to programming.
+If you feel like it, go and try and fill in the LANG_microwave_diy example now before we go on, and see how you go with your usual approach to programming.

     git branch my_first_microwave